Jeetu855/TCM_PEH_WEB/Attacking-Authentication/MFA.md

 **Applicable when same token valid for all users**

-**OR we can brute force the MFA token on jeremy account"
+**OR we can brute force the MFA token on jeremy account